-Robin Knox, Chief Product Officer at intelligentpos, on how CodeClan graduates have become an integral part of the company.
+Robin Knox, Managing Director at iZettle, on how CodeClan graduates have become an integral part of the company.

-In terms of what intelligentpos offers, Robin Knox summarises it as “an affordable, efficient and easy-to-use electronic point of sale (EPOS) for hospitality, food & drink and retail businesses.”
+In terms of what iZettle (formerly intelligentpos) offers, Robin Knox summarises it as “an affordable, efficient and easy-to-use electronic point of sale (EPOS) for hospitality, food & drink and retail businesses.”

-The idea behind intelligentpos was created by Robin and friend Paul Walton back in 2009, and has since developed into a company of over 40 employees operating from Leith in Edinburgh.
+The idea behind iZettle was created by Robin and friend Paul Walton back in 2009, and has since developed into a company of over 40 employees operating from Leith in Edinburgh.

 The daily routine for the Development Team begins with a morning cofee or tea, after which they review their tasks from the previous day and identify if there are any blockers.